USB4: General principles of USB4

 USB4 forms a tree-like topology of USB4 routers, where each USB4 device includes a USB4 router to participate in this network.
 A tunnel can be end-to-end, where the route through the entire network of routers is preconfigured.
 But tunnels can also be single-hop, where it exists only for a single USB4 link (i.e., between 2 routers).
 In this case, the tunnel will be "unpacked" by the recipient and will use some other means specific to the tunnel type to identify where data needs to be sent next.
 If the next hop is another USB4 router, data will be ingested again into the next single-hop tunnel until it exits the USB4 network.

 Accordingly, single-hop tunnels require specific support in each USB4 router, just to support passing them through to further USB4 routers.
 However, end-to-end tunnels require support of a USB4 router only when the data is ingested into the tunnel and at the target, to the point where the tunnel ends.

+Note: USB 2.0 is not part of any tunnel.
+That functionality is provided by maintaining a physically and logically separate USB 2.0 connection in parallel to a USB4 connection over the dedicated wires, just as it was handled with USB 3.x and its backward compatibility to USB 2.0.